rstruber/sensu-kubernetes/README.md

 To spin up the Dummy app, head on over to the [README](docker/dummy/README.md), which will cover prerequisites for getting the dummy app, as well as the prometheus collector up and running.
 For more information about the prometheus collector, see [Portertech's repo](https://github.com/portertech/sensu-prometheus-collector).

-For making this a bit more expedient:
+For making this a bit more expedient (and presuming you have golang installed):

 ```
-$ cd dummy
+$ cd sensu-kubernetes/docker/dummy
+$ go get github.com/gorilla/mux
+$ go get github.com/prometheus/client_golang/prometheus/promhttp
 $ CGO_ENABLED=0 GOOS=linux go build -a -ldflags '-extldflags "-static"' .
 $ docker build -t dummy:latest .
 ```